From Product Hilbert Spaces to the Generalized Koopman Operator and the Nonlinear Fundamental Lemma: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} development of data-driven analysis and control methods for dynamical systems is currently fueled by the merging of machine learning and control design methods, see, e.g., \cite{Koopman_book, Markovsky_survey, Handbook_DPC}, which can potentially impact all control application domains in our society \cite{Roadmap_2030}.
+\IEEEPARstart{T}{he} development of data-driven analysis and control methods for dynamical systems is currently fueled by the merging of machine learning and control design methods, see, e.g., \cite{Koopman_book, Markovsky_survey}, which can potentially impact all control application domains in our society.
 The main challenge in developing data-driven analysis and control methods lies in dealing with the inherently complex and nonlinear dynamics of real-world systems.
-Two of the most adopted approaches in data-driven analysis and control of nonlinear systems are the Koopman operator modeling approach \cite{Koopman_original, Koopman_book} and the behavioural modeling approach based on Willems' fundamental lemma \cite{Willems_2005_fundamental, Markovsky_survey}.
+Two of the most adopted approaches in data-driven analysis and control of nonlinear systems are the Koopman operator modeling approach \cite{Koopman1931, Koopman_book} and the behavioural modeling approach based on Willems' fundamental lemma \cite{WillemsRapisarda2005, Markovsky_survey}.
 In what follows, we provide a non-exhaustive overview of recent advances and open problems in these two areas and we show that they share a common challenge, which will be addressed in this paper.

-The Koopman operator modeling approach \cite{Koopman_original, Koopman_book, Mezic_2021_review, BEVANDA2021_Review, Brunton_survey} constructs an infinite-dimensional linear representation of a nonlinear system that can be used for analysis or control.
-In the case of autonomous systems, that is, $x_{t+1}=\tilde F(x_t)$ with $\tilde F$ a nonlinear map, this is typically done by lifting the state of the system into a Hilbert space $\cH_x$ using a vector of observable functions $\Psi_x(x_t)$, such that $\Psi_x(x_{t+1})=\cK \Psi_x(x_t)$, where $\cK$ is an infinite-dimensional linear operator.
+The Koopman operator modeling approach \cite{Koopman1931, Koopman_book, Mezic_2021_review, Brunton_survey} constructs an infinite-dimensional linear representation of a nonlinear system that can be used for analysis or control.
+In the case of autonomous systems, that is, $x_{t+1}=F_0(x_t)$ with $F_0\,:\,X\rightarrow X$ a nonlinear map, this is typically done by means of a measure-preserving composition operator $(C_{F_0}\varphi)(x) = \varphi(F_0(x))$, i.e., the Koopman operator, which acts on observable functions $\varphi$ in a Hilbert space $\cH_x$.
 In practice, finite-dimensional approximations of the Koopman operator can be computed from data, see, e.g., the extended dynamic mode decomposition (EDMD) method \cite{Williams_EDMD_2015}.
 Recently, it was shown in \cite{Asada} that Koopman operators can be constructed using a direct encoding method based on orthonormal expansion in Hilbert spaces.
-However, when the Koopman modeling approach is applied to dynamical systems with control input (that is $x_{t+1}=F(x_t,u_t)$), as graphically illustrated in Figure~\ref{fig1}, a new problem emerges: how to construct the vector of observable functions $\Psi(\cdot)$ and the corresponding native Hilbert space $\cH$?
+However, when the Koopman operator approach is applied to dynamical systems with control input (that is $x_{t+1}=F(x_t,u_t)$), as graphically illustrated in Figure~\ref{fig1}, a new problem emerges: how to construct the Hilbert space $\cH$ of observable functions on which the operator acts?